 - Losing the value of a data driven culture in terms of accountability and engagement

-Revamping your culture, processes, and technology to become more transparent are essential components of an effective OKR strategy.
+How to overcome it: Revamp your culture, processes, and technology to become more transparent.
+This are essential components of an effective OKR strategy.

-This means that in order to chart the correct course, your team will need to be constantly learning — both from weekly meetings and end of quarter reviews.
+How to overcome it: To chart the correct course, your team will need to be constantly learning — both from weekly meetings and end of quarter reviews.
 The key learning takeaways then need to be used to adjust your OKRs for the next quarter so you can be even more effective.

 The purpose of OKRs is to align your company toward a common goal; empowering teams and individuals to push the limit of their potential.
 If you're making the OKR mistake of using OKRs as a weapon to force productivity, then you’re misusing the method and will likely not gain its full benefits.